The Best Fast Food Fish Sandwiches, Ranked

 Put down the fried chicken sandwich and pick up a fish sandwich.

 In case you've already forgotten, there’s a whole other category of fast food greatness that deserves our respect: the fish sandwich.
 Lucky for you, now's a great time to dive into the world of greasy, fried seafood sandwiches.
-There are new players like the Popeyes Cajun Flounder Sandwich and nostalgia-inducing classics like the McDonald's Filet-O-Fish.
+There are players like the Popeyes Flounder Sandwich and nostalgia-inducing classics like the McDonald's Filet-O-Fish.
 Some are worthy of ordering over standard fast food options like burgers and chicken sandwiches, while others are best reserved for those brief times when you've given up eating other meats for one reason or another.

 Ordering a fish sandwich can be a bit of an occasion, so we want to ensure that it's always a good one.
 With that in mind, we set out to find the best of the best from major fast food chains across the country, considering key criteria such as the fish's flavor and freshness, its crispiness, and the sauces and toppings that round out the sandwich.